Skip to content

 Method Name Type Required Meaning

-setSamplingRate Float No Set the collection rate, range [0,1], 0 means no collection, 1 means full collection, default is 1.
+setSamplingRate Float No Set collection rate, value range [0,1], 0 means no collection, 1 means full collection, default value is 1.

-setEnableConsoleLog Boolean No Whether to report console logs, default false, log level correspondence
+setEnableConsoleLog Boolean No Whether to report console logs.
+This configuration depends on ft-plugin, default false.
+Log level correspondence:

 Log.v -> ok;